GerritForge/gatling-sbt-gerrit-test/README.md

  NUM_USERS | Number of concurrent user sessions | 10
  DURATION | Total duration of the test | 2m
- RUN_ANONYMOUS_USER | Run REST api simulation for anonymous user | true
+ RUN_ANONYMOUS_USER | Run REST api simulation for anonymous user | true REVIEWER_ACCOUNT | Account of the user executing the review | 1000000
 Get the project
 ---------------